oracle-devrel/cd3-automation-toolkit/docs/nongreenfield-jenkins.md

 # Export Resources from OCI via Jenkins(Non-Greenfield Workflow)

+!!!
+Note
-> **Note:**: Please make sure that service for which export is done does not have existing tfvars/state file.
+    Please make sure that service for which export is done does not have existing tfvars/state file.

 **Step 1**:
-<br>Choose the appropriate CD3 Excel sheet template from [Excel Templates](exceltemplates.md)
+<br>Choose the Blank CD3 Excel sheet template from [Excel Templates](exceltemplates.md).
-Choose **CD3-Blank-template.xlsx** for an empty sheet.

 **Step 2**:
 <br>Login to Jenkins URL with user created after initialization and click on setUpOCI pipeline from Dashboard.
 Click on **Build with Parameters** from left side menu.